jundalisay/sp/content/en/research/sarkar/mahabharata/01c-india.md

 Therefore this patch of land was known as Bháratavarśa.

 Almost 7,000 years ago Lord Sadashiva was born.

-During His period, people were most undeveloped.
+- During His period, people were most undeveloped.

-The then people were partly knowledgeable about medicine, art, architecture and education, but they did nothing systematically.
+The then people became partly knowledgeable about medicine, art, architecture and education.
+- But they did nothing systematically.

 People never shared their knowledge with others, because they thought that their prestige would be lessened.

 Thus so many methods of medical treatment and so many crafts were gradually lost due to long periods of disuse.

-In other words, there was no system for all human endeavours.
+**In other words, there was no system for all human endeavours.**

-He gave a system for song, dance, music, medicine and all other endeavours.
+Shiva gave a system for song, dance, music, medicine and all other endeavours.

 That means the crude-natured people came under a system, under a pattern, through the efforts of Lord Shiva.